Canon 100D vs Sony RX100 II

 It is notable that the 100D has a microphone port, which is missing on the RX100 II.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Both the 100D and the RX100 II have been discontinued, but can regularly be found used on eBay.
 The 100D was replaced by the Canon 200D, while the RX100 II was followed by the Sony RX100 III.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Sony websites.

 Review summary: Canon 100D vs Sony RX100 II